 Between 2014 and 2017 he worked as part of a team advising a national education ICT project in the Gulf region, managing large scale OJEU compliant device, network services and software procurements, while also coordinating the work of NEN, the Education Network as their Professional Officer between 2013 and 2016.

-Paul has been a governor at a primary academy in Worcester since 1999, where he is now chair of the Black Pear Trust, comprising three Worcestershire primary schools, and is vice chair of governors at Nunnery Wood High School, where he has been involved since November 2013.
-He is a trustee of the Birmingham eLearning Foundation.
+Paul has been a governor at a primary academy in Worcester since 1999, where he is now chair of the Black Pear Trust, comprising five Worcestershire primary schools, and is vice chair of governors at Nunnery Wood High School, where he has been involved since November 2013.